By Matthew Smith, CEO @RoyaltyExchange

-In this case study, we’d like to focus on how to recognize value and make informed investment decisions when bidding on music royalties.
+Today, I'd like to share with you my thoughts on how to recognize value and make informed investment decisions when bidding on music royalties.

 To illustrate the point, let’s focus on an actual auction that closed a few months ago.
 The listing was for sound recording royalties on a 90’s hip-hop catalog.
 To kick the auction off, it needed an opening bid of $300,000.

 We’ve conducted hundreds of auctions on Royalty Exchange.
 All but a handful have received an opening bid within 24 hours of listing.
 This was one of the few that didn’t get an immediate bid.

 For one reason or another, bidders weren’t interested in this auction.
 So, after sitting for more than 48 hours with no activity, I personally placed the opening bid.
 As is our policy, no employee or insider at Royalty Exchange can bid against our investors.
 But, we can place an opening bid.